ossf/tac/process/project-lifecycle.md

 Projects being submitted to the OpenSSF at the sandbox level are intended to be the entry point for early stage projects and are not required to undergo due diligence.

-Sandbox Projects should be early-stage projects that the OpenSSF TAC or parent Working Group believes warrant experimentation.
+Sandbox Projects should be early-stage projects that the OpenSSF TAC or parent SIG believes warrant experimentation.

 * New Projects that are designed to extend one or more OpenSSF Projects with functionality or interoperability libraries.
 * Independent projects that fit the OpenSSF mission and provide potential for a novel approach to existing functional areas (or are an attempt to meet an unfulfilled need)
-* Projects commissioned or sanctioned by the OpenSSF, including initial code for OpenSSF WG collaborations, and "experimental" projects
+* Projects commissioned or sanctioned by the OpenSSF, including initial code for OpenSSF SIG collaborations, and "experimental" projects
 * Any project that realistically intends to join OpenSSF Incubation in future and wishes to lay the foundations for that

 #### Project Graduation Process: Sandbox to Incubating

 Incubating Projects are required to undergo due diligence as a part of the process to move from Sandbox to Incubation.
-Due Diligence is driven by a TAC or parent WG sponsor.
+Due Diligence is driven by a TAC or parent SIG sponsor.
 Once the diligence is complete and the proposal made, two weeks are allocated for public comment before a TAC vote is called.

 #### Submission Forms for Sandbox